FranklinCedar92/GenieMcREADME/README.md

-  # The Castro
+  # I'm gay
   ### License
-    This application is covered by a [GNU](https://choosealicense.com/licenses/gpl-2.0/) license.
+    This application is covered by a [MIT](https://choosealicense.com/licenses/mit/) license.
   ## Table of Contents
   #### [Description](#description)
   #### [Installation](#installation)